minzhaolyu/MinzhaoLyu.github.io/_pages/service.md

   * IEEE Transactions on Green Communications and Networking
   * IEEE Internet of Things Journal
   * IEEE Networking Letters
+  * Journal of Network and Systems Management
-  * (Elsevier) Journal of Information Security and Applications
+  * Journal of Information Security and Applications
-  * (Elsevier) Journal of High Speed Networking
+  * Journal of High Speed Networking
   * IET Information Security

 * Conference Support